Jens Thoben: Vocal and voice physiology training

-In 2010 Thoben began training at the Lichtenberger Institute for Applied Physiology of the Voice and graduated in 2014 with a teaching certificate.
+In 2010, Thoben began training at the Lichtenberger Institute for Applied Physiology of the Voice and graduated in 2014 with a teaching certificate.
 The Lichtenberger® Institute conveys the scientific findings and research results on the interrelationships between physical processes in the body, especially the sensory nervous system, of a musician and the production of sound, generated either with the voice through singing and speaking or a musical instrument, and the possible interactions and feedbacks.
 Ultimately, this involves previously unknown methods for optimising sound, but also for reducing the physical effort associated with speaking, singing and playing an instrument.

-In 2014-2017 he completed private vocal studies in Berlin with the mezzo-soprano Regina Jakobi with a focus on early music.
+From 2014 to 2017, he completed private vocal studies in Berlin with the mezzo-soprano Regina Jakobi with a focus on early music.